Zettelkasten-Method/zettelkasten.de/content/posts/2024/08/how-to-process-practical-book-quickly/index.md

 - [ ] **Decide if you want to enjoy the book or if it is just a means to an end.** Only if you are clear about your motivation for reading will you get the most out of your time.
 - [ ] **Be clear on your desired outcomes.** The more precise your idea of what you want to produce from the intermediate product of the book you have read and pre-processed with markers, the more purposeful you can make your reading.
 Sometimes, however, you will need to work out your plans *while* reading.
 - [ ] **Make a short list of possible publications and specific projects that would benefit from reading** If you don't want your notebook to be a hobby project, you should never lose sight of its role as a tool and a way station to your actual goals.
-You read for the book's ability to be frittered away.
-You fritter for understanding, publishing and action.
+You read for ways to extract specific information from the book.
+You process it into notes for understanding, publishing and action.
 - [ ] **Use marginalia to mark *action items*.** The book you read and made markings in serves as a tool to generate *action items*.
 This is exactly what the marginalia in the book are for.
 So use action-oriented marginalia.

 Implementation using the example of *Primal Branding*: